EmmaSteinman/project1/src/threads/lab1doc.md

 > A6: Why did you choose this design?
 In what ways is it superior to
 > another design you considered?

+After a few iterations, we finalized our design when it worked.
+Especially this early in the project we were trying to make our code as efficient as possible.
+At one point we were iterating over every element in ready_list and checking to see if the wakeAt value was correct, then we realize we could make a sleeping_list to eliminate having to iterate over every thread.
+We also moved our code from `thread_tick()` to a new function `thread_wake()` which is called in the interrupt handler, as opposed to searching every element in the list when it is just trying to increment `ticks`.
+We tried different ways of preventing race conditions, many of which did not work.
+If we had more time we would be able to maximize efficiency more but our solution worked how we wanted it to.

 ### PRIORITY SCHEDULING

 #### DATA STRUCTURES